near/docs/docs/tutorials/test-your-smart-contracts.md

 When this opens in GitPod, the code will generate a unique NEAR account for this project and build then deploy the template files.
 You can take a look at what we're starting with by clicking "Open Browser" to see the token example running.

 This sample project has a token smart contract and also some JavaScript tests that invoke smart contract functions.
+There are two testing suites that perform these tests, AS-pect and Jest.
+  * Jest allows us to perform integration tests on NEAR's testnet network.
+    - located in `src\test.js`
+  * AS-pect allows us to test our smart contract on a locally mocked network.
+    - located in `assembly\__tests__\example.spec.ts` & `assembly\__tests__\token.spec.ts`

 You can try running these tests right away to see the code interacting with the blockchain.

+To run these tests...

 > In Gitpod
 > - click **Terminal** >> **New Terminal**
 >
 > In the new tab that opens at the bottom of Gitpod
-> - type `yarn jest` in the command prompt
+> - type `yarn test` in the command prompt

+This will run both testing suites and log the results to your console.
+If you would like to run just one of the testing suites...

+>In your testing terminal tab
+> - type `yarn asp` to run AS-pect tests only
+> - type `yarn jest` to run Jest tests only

 Once finished, the tests running in your terminal will appear like this: